ItayOfer/Snacks-Classification/README.md

 As soon as you finish you are more than welcome to continue to the modelling section.\
 We developed 4 different models for this classification task, and used 3 of them for predicting.

-In the model folder you can read the Modelling PDF that will walk you through our models' development process.
+In the models folder you can read the Modelling PDF that will walk you through our models' development process.

 ## The results